Bekargyn/wp-kitchen-cabinet-deals/wp-content/plugins/wp-reset/readme.txt

-=== WP Reset - Best WordPress Reset Plugin ===
+=== WP Reset - Most Advanced WordPress Reset Tool ===
-Tags: wordpress reset, reset wordpress, reset database, reset wordpress database, reset, restart wordpress, clean wordpress, default wp, default wordpress, reset wp, wp reset, developer, wp-cli, webhooks
+Tags: wordpress reset, reset database, reset wordpress database, reset, advanced wordpress reset, restart wordpress, clean wordpress, default wp, default wordpress, reset wp, wp reset, developer, wp-cli, backup, database backup
+Contributors: WebFactory
-Contributors: WebFactory, wpreset, googlemapswidget, securityninja, underconstructionpage Requires at least: 4.0
+Requires at least: 4.0
 Requires PHP: 5.2
-Tested up to: 5.2
+Tested up to: 5.6
-Stable tag: 1.60
+Stable tag: 1.82
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Reset resets any WordPress site to the default values without modifying any files.
-It deletes all customizations and content.
-Safe to use.
+WP Reset resets the entire site or selected parts using advanced reset options to default values.
+100% safe to use with built-in restore function.

 == Description ==

 <a href="https://wpreset.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=wp-reset-top">WP Reset</a> quickly resets the site's database to the default installation values without modifying any files.
-It deletes all customizations and content.
-WP Reset is fast and safe to use.
+It deletes all customizations and content, or just chosen parts like theme settings.
+WP Reset is fast and safe to use thanks to the built-in snapshots which provide 1-click restore functionality.
 It has multiple fail-safe mechanisms so you can never accidentally lose data.
 WP Reset is extremely helpful for plugin and theme developers.
-It **speeds up testing and debugging** by providing a quick way to reset settings and re-test code.
-It was developed by developers for developers.
+It **speeds up testing & debugging** by providing a quick way to reset settings and re-test code.
+It's the only WP development tool for non-developers.

 https://youtu.be/qMnkCW2PFoI?rel=0

-For support please use the <a href="https://wordpress.org/support/plugin/wp-reset">forums</a>, and if you need more information visit <a href="https://wpreset.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=wpreset.com">wpreset.com</a> and be sure to check out the <a href="https://wpreset.com/roadmap/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=roadmap">roadmap</a> for the list of upcoming features.
+For support please use the <a href="https://wordpress.org/support/plugin/wp-reset">official forum</a>, and if you need more information visit <a href="https://wpreset.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=wpreset.com">wpreset.com</a> and be sure to check out the <a href="https://wpreset.com/roadmap/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=roadmap">roadmap</a> for the list of upcoming features.

 Access WP Reset admin page via the "Tools" menu.

-WP Reset is fully integrated with <a href="https://wordpress.org/plugins/wp-webhooks/">WP Webhooks</a> plugin - a secure, universal system that connects WP to any 3rd party systems and enables you to initiate actions both from WPs end (for instance start a MailChimp campaign once a new user registers), and from any other application (create a new user in WP when a purchase is made on a 3rd party system).
-View more <a href="https://underconstructionpage.com/wp-webhooks-connect-integrate-wordpress/" target="_blank">practical use-cases</a> that save hours of repetitive work.
+Web accessibility is not an option in 2021!
+Making your site accessible to 20% of visitors who have disabilities will save you from hefty fines and instantly grow your audience.
+That's why we've partnered with <a href="https://wordpress.org/plugins/accessibe/">accessiBe</a> - the #1 fully automated accessibility plugin.
+Download their plugin from the official WP repository and make your site fully accessible in a few clicks.

-**Please read carefully before proceeding to understand what WP Reset does**
+**Please read carefully before proceeding to understand what WP Reset does, and remember to always create a snapshot**

 #### Resetting will delete: